Originally posted on April 22, 2017 @ 6:44 PM

 - MARTA bus travel is time-consuming because not only are you waiting on the bus to arrive, it’s stopping every few minutes.
 My son and nephew both tell stories of 2 hours on the bus to get to work.
 That’s after walking 25 minutes TO the bus stop.

-- And because of the bridge collapse on I-85N, Atlanta’s traffic is now next to unbearable, particularly for the people living along it’s corridor and to the North.
-Those people who aren’t already requesting Uber or Lyft, are now having to ride MARTA.
-I have no doubt the experience has been a shock to their system.
-And of course, the stations that have parking are full EARLY, which basically means there’s no parking at any of the stations.
+- And when the bridge collapsed on I-85N, Atlanta’s traffic was next to unbearable, particularly for the people living along its corridor and to the North.
+Those people who weren’t already requesting Uber or Lyft, had to ride MARTA.
+And I have no doubt the experience was a shock to their system.
+And of course, the stations that have parking were full EARLY, which basically meant there’s no parking at any of the stations.

 - SunTrust Park and Uber . . .
 I have only done one pick up which was for the Exhibition Game before the season started.
 I knew then I had no desire to have that experience again, no matter what the surge may be.
 Opening Day for the Braves was great, but it was NOT for Uber.
 I heard it was a nightmare.

 I have also heard that there were all of 3 people who decided 14,000 parking spaces would be reserved for VIPs and season ticket holders, and the remaining fans of the 40,000 seat stadium should rely on Uber.

-- Apparently SunTrust personnel were ‘trained’ but it’s real obvious drivers were left in the dark.
+- Apparently SunTrust personnel were ‘trained’ but it was real obvious drivers were left in the dark.
 If drivers want to be stuck in bumper to bumper traffic, on a single lane winding street with no exit, waiting to find your rider . . .
 YOU ALL Can Have THAT!
-I understand some riders waited 2 hours for their ride!
+I understand some riders waited 2 hours for their ride on Opening Day!